snowplow-archive/snowplow.github.com/_posts/2014-07-11-on-the-benefits-of-configurable-schemas.md

 }
 {% endhighlight %}

-This contrasts with the situation in analytics systems like Google Analytics and Adobe Analytics (SiteCatalyst), where you have to map your different objects (in this case your user and article object) into a set of custom dimension, sProp or eVar fields.
-Both GA and Adobe Analytics force you to transform your data into a different schema to ingest into the analytics system, and maintain a mapping layer with its own internal logic for doing so.
+This contrasts with the situation in analytics systems like Google Analytics and Adobe Analytics (SiteCatalyst), where you have to map the different attributes of your different objects (in this case your user and article object) into a set of a long list of custom dimension, sProp or eVar fields.
+Both GA and Adobe Analytics force you to transform your data into a different schema to ingest into the analytics system.
+That means creating and maintaining a mapping layer between your application and your analytics system, with its own internal logic.
 This introduces both complexity and fragility into your data pipeline.
-Having an analytics system that lets you pass data without introducing a new model, schema and transformation step is simpler, faster and more robust.
+Having an analytics system that lets you pass data as it is already modelled, so without needing to transform the data, is faster and more robust.

 <h3><a name="productive-data-analysis">2.2 More productive data analysis</a></h3>

 Having the data model in your analytics system match the data model and schema you use in your application does not just help with data collection: it also makes data analysis much easier.
 That's because the closer the data model is to the way we mentally model the data, the easier it is to reason about and the faster we can query and compute on the data.
 Crucially, we minimize the time spent transforming the data (normally from a format that the analytics system can cope with, to one that corresponds with our mental model), freeing us up to actually do useful stuff with the data.

 The above assumes, of course, that the way the data is modelled in our application code is close to the way we model the data in our heads.
 This is nearly always the case: after all, the developers that built and maintain the application will have done so based on their own mental model of how the application works and how users engage with it.
-This is much more likely to correspond to the analysts mental model than the model imposed by Adobe and Google in their own analytics systems, both of which are built around a small set of 'typical' web publishers and retailer use cases.
-If you've ever implemented either Google Analytics or Adobe Analytics on a mobile app and scratched your head to figure out what what in your app you should map to a 'screen_view': that is why.
+This is much more likely to correspond to the analyst's mental model than the model imposed by Adobe and Google in their own analytics systems, both of which are built around what a 'typical' web publishers and retailer website looked like 10 years ago.
+If you've ever implemented either Google Analytics or Adobe Analytics on a mobile app and scratched your head to figure out what what in your app you should map to a 'screen_view' event, that is why.
 The data models in these analytics systems have been built with specific, page-based websites in mind, rather than the plethora of rich, interactive websites and mobile apps available today.

 Just as forcing you to transform the data as structured in your application code to get it into your analytics system adds complexity and fragility to the beginning of the data pipeline, so it also adds complexity and fragility to the other end of the data pipeline, because the data has to be transformed back into a format that makes sense to the business, before it can be effectively exploited.